TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 ### Lesson Overview

-by the end of the lesson you should be able to answer the following:
+By the end of the lesson you should be able to answer the following:

 - Why does React need keys